-So I asked her the question.
-If you’re thinking that putting aside every $1 bill and any loose change into your savings account is not enough, then you need to ask yourself the question too.
-What’s the question?
+If you’re thinking that putting aside every $1 bill and any loose change into your savings account is not enough, then you need to ask yourself the question, “How much are you putting into savings right now?”

 Let that sink in.
 Say it to yourself a few times.